Proud Canadian Company

 Blend and Extend vs. Blend to Term vs. Blend and Increase

 • Blend and Extend are ideal if you’re looking for long-term stability and want to lock in a lower rate for longer.
-They are particularly helpful if you expect mortgage rates to rise.
+Blend and extend are particularly helpful if you expect mortgage rates to rise.

 • Blend to Term is better suited if you prefer to keep your original term length while benefiting from a lower rate for the remaining term.
-This may be the best option if you expect rates to be lower and wish to renegotiate your mortgage once the term ends.
+The best renewal option if you expect rates to decrease further and wish to renegotiate your mortgage at the end of the term.

-• Blend and Increase is best suited for someone who wants to take advantage of a lower rate while taking out equity from their home with an increased mortgage balance.
+• Blend and Increase is best suited for someone who wants to take advantage of a lower rate while taking out equity from their home by increasing their mortgage balance.

 Why Choose to Blend Your Mortgage Rate?